Working Paper

 “Quantile Matrix Completion”

-“Doubly Robust Estimation for Causal Inference with Nonclassical Measurement Errors”, with Li Zheng
+“Doubly Robust Estimation for Causal Inference with Nonclassical Measurement Errors”

 “Robust Bayesian Learning: An Application to Penalized Splines”